HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 ## Setting up a JavaScript development environment

-In this book, I will be using Visual Studio Code (VS Code) as the code editor and Node.js as the JavaScript development environment.
+In this book, I will be using Visual Studio Code (VS Code) as the code editor and both Node.js and JavaScript in the browser as the development environments.
 VS Code is a popular and versatile code editor that offers features such as syntax highlighting, code completion, debugging, and extensions for a wide range of languages, including JavaScript.
 Node.js is a JavaScript runtime that allows us to run JavaScript code outside of a web browser and provides various features such as a package manager, an HTTP server, and a built-in debugger.
-With these tools, we can create, test, and debug JavaScript applications with ease.
+Additionally, we will also utilize JavaScript in the browser environment to create, test, and debug applications directly in the browser.
+With these powerful tools, we can efficiently develop JavaScript applications both inside and outside the browser.

 ### Installing VS Code on Windows